-The chart below shows that the actuarially determined contribution rate will slowly decline from 41% to a level of 21% of pay by 2038.
+The chart below shows that the Funding Policy Contribution Requirement will slowly decline from 41% to a level of 23% of pay by 2039.
 These projections assume that the System earns the assumed investment rate of 7.50% on market value.
-The expected decrease in contributions is due to spreading the unfunded actuarial liability over the present value of future salaries, which has the effect of amortizing the unfunded liability over a relatively short period.
+The expected contributions in dollars are relatively stable during this period with a slow increase in funded percentage.